Day 1: Arrival in Istanbul

-After breakfast at the hotel the guide meets you in the hotel lobby for another full day of exploration in the magical city of Istanbul.
+After breakfast at the hotel the guide meets you in the hotel's lobby for another full day exploration in the magical city, Istanbul.
 The tour begins with a visit to Hagia Sophia, built by Emperor Justinian in the 6th century, which is considered one of the most outstanding masterpieces of world architecture.

 Next you go to the Blue Mosque which got its name from the exquisite tiles used in its interior decoration.
 After that the tour takes you to Topkapi Palace, which in the 15th to 19th centuries was the main residence of the Ottoman sultans.
 Next you walk in the Hippodrome, which was the most important stadium of ancient Byzantium, holding 100,000 spectators and featuring objects from all corners of the empire.
 Only an Egyptian obelisk and a bronze sculpture of three entwined serpents from Delphi are still there.
 The tour finishes with a visit to the Grand Bazaar, which was the commercial heart of the old city and nowadays its 4,000 shops sell a wide variety of goods, including carpets, silk, jewellery, ceramics, and leather products.
 You stay overnight in Istanbul.